-- In the context of its consideration of options for increasing pressure on persistent perpetrators, as requested by Security Council resolutions 1998 (2011) and 2068 (2012), carry out or request a review of the effectiveness of its use of the tools in the toolkit. - Request the Secretary-General to include in his country-specific reports on children and armed conflict a separate section on the implementation of the Working Group's previous conclusions. - Continue to convene emergency sessions and/or briefings and, as appropriate, issue press statements on unfolding crises which pose grave risks to children in situations of armed conflict. - Address the growing problem of lengthy delays in the adoption of conclusions: - Expand upon the practice of parallel negotiations in order to advance upon multiple country-specific reports in a more limited time-frame; and - Brainstorm with the Special Representative of the Secretary-General on a process to adopt conclusions on a regular cycle so that all situations listed in the annual report are considered before the publication of the next annual report.
+- In the context of its consideration of options for increasing pressure on persistent perpetrators, as requested by Security Council Resolutions 1998 (2011) and 2068 (2012), carry out or request a review of the effectiveness of its use of the tools in the toolkit. - Request the Secretary-General to include in his country-specific reports on children and armed conflict a separate section on the implementation of the Working Group's previous conclusions. - Increase the range and frequency of the use of tools in the toolkit; continue to convene emergency sessions and/or briefings and, as appropriate, issue press statements on unfolding crises which pose grave risks to children in situations of armed conflict.

+- Address the issue of lengthy delays in the adoption of conclusions: - Reserve UN Headquarters accommodations and accredited interpretation ahead of time, and consider alternative sites for Working Group negotiations when neither is available. - Brainstorm with the SRSG-CAAC on a process to present country-specific reports in a timely manner and to adopt conclusions every two months; and - Expand upon the practice of parallel negotiations in order to move forward with multiple country-specific reports in a shorter time-frame.